 About the Project: The Prison Journalism Project is an independent, nonprofit, national initiative.
 We work with incarcerated writers and those impacted by incarceration to train them in the tools of journalism and help them reach a wide audience through our publication as well as through collaborations with mainstream media.
 We believe that the deep reforms that are necessary to fix the U.S. criminal justice system can only happen by shifting the narrative.
 Intentional, responsible and well-crafted journalism from within the incarcerated community can break stereotypes, increase transparency and drive change.

-Position Description: Editorial Intern, Poetry Concentration
+Position Description: Editorial Intern

 Primary duties include:

-Additional opportunities can include:
+Additional opportunities (up to 10%) can include:

 You’re an ideal candidate if you: